 - Influenza Vaccines

 Seasonal Influenza continues to extract a huge toll on the community and there is the ever-present threat of new pandemics.
-Led by Dr Adam Wheatley, we are making headway into improving our understanding of influenza immunity with a view to improving vaccines.
+Led by Dr Adam Wheatley we are making headway into improving our understanding of influenza immunity with a view to improving vaccines.
 Current vaccines are imperfect and often target variable regions of the virus which “drift” away from effective immunity each winter.
 We are focussing on improving immunity, both antibodies and CD4 T cell helper cells (“Tfh”) to conserved parts of influenza, including the stem of HA.
 We also have a major interest in improving ADCC antibodies against influenza.
-The group has had a major push to understand and improve immunity to Influenza type B viruses and we have now generated panels of monoclonal antibodies that target this virus.
+Led by Drs Mario Koutsakos and Lara Schwab, our group has had a major push to understand and improve immunity to Influenza type B viruses and we have generated panels of monoclonal antibodies that target this virus.

 Cells in the lung, both T cells and B cells, appear to be important in immunity to repeated infection with influenza.
-Led by Dr Hyon-Xhi Tan, we are starting to understand how immune cells lodge and organise themselves in the lung and fight off new influenza virus infection.
+Led by Dr Hyon-Xhi Tan, we are starting to understand how immune cells lodge and organise themselves in the lung and fight off new influenza virus or COVID-19 infections.

 - Nanoparticle Vaccine Research

-The Kent group is part of an Australian Research Council funded Centre of Excellence on nanomedicine.
+The Kent group has been part of an Australian Research Council funded Centre of Excellence on nanomedicine.
 We have a series of work studying how small particles “nanoparticles” interact with the immune system and how this could be exploited in the future as vaccines or therapies.
-We have collaborated widely with most of the groups within our centre, including the Caruso group, the Crampin group, the Davis group, the Pu-Chun Ke group, the Johnson group, the Whittaker group, the Thurecht group, and more recently the Thordarson and Kavallaris groups.
-We are hosting research in our lab from Dr David Ju of the Caruso group and we are jointly supervising Mai Vu from the Davis/Truong group at Monash for her PhD.
-We are actively working on self-assembling ferritin nanoparticle vaccines and liposome based vaccines for influenza, HIV and SARS-CoV2.
+We have collaborated widely with most of the groups within our centre, including the Caruso group in Melbourne and Thurecht group at UQ .
+We are hosting research in our lab from Dr David Ju at RMIT.
+We are actively working on self-assembling ferritin nanoparticle vaccines and lipid nanoparticle based vaccines for influenza and SARS-CoV2.

 Visit Stephen's Lab Blog